 More importantly, physician burnout primarily impacts doctors in their prime or middle part of their career.
 If viable solutions to this issue aren’t found soon, the U.S. could experience an even greater shortage of physicians in the coming decades.

-Transcription Outsourcing, LLC is a Denver, Colorado medical transcription services company.
+Ditto Transcripts is a Denver, Colorado medical transcription services company.
 We provide fast, accurate, verbatim transcription and non verbatim transcription.
 You tell us what you need and we’ll do it.
 For individuals, government agencies, and companies of all sizes.
 Call 720-287-3710 today for a free quote, and ask about our free trial.